manybabies/manybabies.github.io/labids.md

 ***
 ## ManyBabies LabID List

 > NOTE: Default table ordering is alphabetical by LabID.
-Scroll to the right to see lab members, links to lab websites, and the projects each lab has collected/plans to collect data for.
+Scroll to the right to see lab members (past and present), links to lab websites, and the projects each lab has collected/plans to collect data for.
 You can filter, group, and/or sort entries by any field.

 <!-- iframe embed labID public view -->
 <iframe class="airtable-embed" src="https://airtable.com/embed/appRoqMKzcK3NsXt4/shrnPNko928LSk7DS?backgroundColor=blueDusty&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="650" style="background: transparent; border: 1px solid #ccc;"></iframe>